ibtyog/cock-api/README.md

 This endpoint updates existing cocktail object in collection.
 Requires valid ID param and field you want to update in Body (Json format).

-<u>Update, also validates ingredients ID before executing PUT request!</u>
+<ins>Update, also validates ingredients ID before executing PUT request!</ins>

 #### Example of proper request